xalaida/laravel-geonames/README.md

 # 🌎 Laravel Geonames

-The package provides geonames seeders for a Laravel application.
+The package allows you to populate the database using the [geonames](https://www.geonames.org/) dataset.

 ## 🗒️ Description

 The package is useful for applications that rely on the geo data.

-It allows seeding the database using the [geonames](https://www.geonames.org/) service.

-By default, it provides 4 models: `Continent`, `Country`, `Division`, `City` and also allows you to add translations for them.
+By default, it provides 4 models: `Continent`, `Country`, `Division`, `City` and translations for them.

-Translations are powered by the [nevadskiy/laravel-translatable](https://github.com/nevadskiy/laravel-translatable) package.
+The translations are powered by the [nevadskiy/laravel-translatable](https://github.com/nevadskiy/laravel-translatable) package.

-The package also keeps the data **up-to-date** by fetching daily modifications provided by the [geonames](https://www.geonames.org/) service and using them to synchronize your own database.
+The package also keeps the data **up-to-date** by fetching daily modifications provided by the [geonames](https://www.geonames.org/) service and uses them to synchronize your own database.

 ## 🔌 Installation